teamniteo/handbook/work-process.md

 Sprint meetings replace the Daily Standup on these days:

- * A Wednesday is the start of a Sprint with [Sprint Planning](scrum.md#Sprint_Planning) .
+ * A Wednesday is the start of a Sprint with [Sprint Planning](scrum.md#Sprint_Planning).
- * The Tuesday, two weeks later, is the end of the Sprint with [Sprint Retrospective](scrum.md#Sprint_Retrospective).
+ * The Tuesday, two weeks later, marks the end of the Sprint with a [Sprint Retrospective](scrum.md#Sprint_Retrospective).
- * Then then next day, Wednesday, normally is the start of the next Sprint.
+ * Then Wednesday, the next day, is usually the start of the next Sprint.

 ## Creating Issues and User Stories